Tasmania Endemic Birds and Mammals Tour

 Today we will spend the entire day exploring Mount Field National Park and surrounding areas.
 This area is an excellent back up site for our endemic target species, notably Scrubtit and Black Currawong, and is also a great place to experience a range of habitats from fern gullies with waterfalls, to alpine heathland and cool temperate rainforest boasting some of the tallest trees in the world - the mighty Mountain Ash (Eucalyptus regnans).
 Today we also have our first chance of seeing the bizarre Platypus, the other species of Australian monotreme.
 In the late afternoon we will return to our farm-stay for a relaxed second night.

 Accommodation: Mount Field/New Norfolk area (en suite rooms).
-Meals Included: B, L, D.
+Meals Included: B ( provisions in your cottage ), L, D.

 Day 8.
 Mt Field area to Leven Canyon.

 Accommodation: Lodge near Cradle Mountain (en suite cabins).
 Meals Included: B ( provisions in your cottage ), L, D.

 Day 9.
 Cradle Mountain area.